snare/voltron/README.md

 Support
 -------

-`voltron` is built primarily for LLDB, and also supports GDB version 7 and later.
+`voltron` is built primarily for LLDB.
+GDB version 7 and later and VDB are both supported.

-The following architectures are supported:
+Some of Voltron's views should work fine with any architecture, but the following architectures are supported:
 * x86
 * x86_64
 * armv7s
+* arm64[1]
-* arm64
+* powerpc[2]

-arm64 support is LLDB-only at this stage.
+[1] with LLDB only
+[2] with GDB only

+The `register` view is the main one that requires architecture-specific support.

 Installation
 ------------